tomrndom/osf-website/src/pages/membership/companies.md

         image: /img/companies/_New/Gold/Sponsor-Logos-Gold_ZTE.png
     text: >-
-      Open Infrastructure Foundation Gold Members provide funding and pledge strategic alignment to the OIF mission.
+      Open Infrastructure Foundation Gold Members provide funding and pledge strategic alignment to the OpenInfra Foundation mission.
 There can be up to twenty-four Gold Members at any given time, subject to board approval.
 If your organization  is highly involved with the Open Infrastructure community and interested in becoming a Gold Member, read more about joining the